Macrometacorp/macrometa-graph-example/README.md

         RETURN {"item": i, "count": c}   // item -> number of users who purchased it
                                          // count -> number of times it was purchased
 ```

+@name is a bind variable that can be set to any item name.
+In this example we
+have set it to `peanut butter`.
+First we are filtering by item name and then
+collecting all the users who purchased that item.
+Then we are collecting all the
+items that were purchased by those users.
+We are filtering out the item that we
+are looking (`peanut butter`) for and sorting the result by the number of times
+it was purchased.

 ### Result